rjkviegas/skills-workshops/week-2/oop_3/README.md

 ## Instructions

-This project contains two main implementations of a program to get clothes dry-cleaned.
-One implementation (`/terrible`) demonstrates a poor understanding of the above principle.
-The other (`/great`) demonstrates a good understanding.
+This project contains two implementations of the user stories below: `/terrible` and `/great`.

-`/great` is currently unfinished.
-You must refactor `/terrible`, using delegation, to `/great`.
-Pending tests have been added for you: you don't have to use them if you don't want to.

-The following set of user stories are implemented in `/terrible`:

 ```
 As a customer